DaJoNel/IASC8470-2/README.md

-# Gencyber Django Starter Files
+# IASC 8470 Lab 2
-These files help illustrate web security concepts
+These files help illustrate web security concepts.
+This project is Lab 2 of Secure Web App Development, creating the server side of the Flickr app.

 #Installation
 pip install djangorestframework